mark-5-9/mark59/README.md

    <figure>
     <figcaption>Database Change<br><br></figcaption>
 	<ul>
- 	<li>Metrics Database: For existing implementations a script (see DataabseScripts folder in the Mark59 download file) should
+ 	<li>Metrics Database: For existing implementations a script (see DatabaseScripts folder in the Mark59 download file) should
  	be executed to increase the length of the PASSWORD_CIPHER field of the SERVERPROFILES table, for MySQL and Postgres DBs.
 	</ul>
   </figure>